 If the employee doesn’t own a car but has a valid drivers license, and is prepared to pick up other colleagues on the way to work, the employee should notify Charlie supports.

 Employees can use a company car provided by the employer for which the employee will receive a compensation of €3,00 per worked day with a maximum of €15,00 per week.

 If Charlie works provides transportation between home and work and the employee declines to make use of this option, he or she forfeits the right to claim a possible reimbursement as stated in the CAO.

-All employees living in a Charlie works housing accommodation will be housed, where possible, within 10 kilometers of the work location.
+All employees living in a Charlie works accommodation will be housed, where possible, within 10 kilometers of the work location.